How to Fix Harsh Vocals

 Once you've recorded your vocals, it's time to start processing them.
 I recommend automating the gain of your vocal track.
 When automating gain, there are two goals.
 The first goal is to is even out the level of the entire vocal track (this will allow you to apply general compression more effectively).
 The second goal is to reduce any consonants that are still too present in the vocal track.
 Going through all this trouble will cause less strain on your de-esser and allow it to perform better.
 It's definitely a time consuming process, but you'll end up with a great product.

-For a simple, one knob de-esser solution, check out accusonus's ERA De-Esser.
+For a powerful one knob de-esser solution, check out Accusonus' ERA De-Esser apart of their ERA Bundle.

 If your multi-band compressor has three bands, you're only going to be using the middle one.
 The low band and the high band can be turned off, but the middle band is going to be used to compress the sibilant range (8-10kHz).
 Start with a ratio of 4:1, an attack time of 10 ms and a release time of 30 ms. Slowly bring the threshold down until you hear the sibilant sounds lose their harshness.
 If the compression sounds unnatural, try increasing the release time slightly.